escopecz/docker-compose-mautic/README.md

 - [ ] Load ballancer.
 - [ ] MySql replica.
 - [ ] Download the setup-dc.log from the droplet to GH Action files for easier inspection.
+- [ ] Make the crontab configurable in this repository.